akeneo/pim-api-docs/content/getting-started/synchronize-pim-products-6x/step-2.md

 Store at least code and variant_attribute_sets in **family_variant_list**.

-# III - Collect attributes
+# 3 - Collect attributes

-Last but not least, attributes.

 Remember your **attribute_code_list**?
 It’s (already) time to use it for retrieving attribute information with the help of this [API endpoint](https://api.akeneo.com/api-reference.html#Attribute).